grid#

 Create of a deepcopy.

-A deepcopy of the current instance where the underlying multi-index set and the generating points are deepcopied.
+A deepcopy of the current instance where the underlying multi-index set, the domain, and the generating points are deepcopied.

 - Return type: